pinorobotics/jros1moveit/README.md

-**jros1moveit** - Java module which allows to interact with MoveIt in ROS1
+**jros1moveit** - Java module which allows to interact with [MoveIt](https://moveit.ros.org/) in ROS1.
+It allows to set target pose for the robot, plan trajectory and execute it.
+With **jros1moveit** you can interact with [MoveIt](https://moveit.ros.org/) from Java directly and manipulate variety of robotic arms.

 # Requirements